Category Archives: Digital TV

 Netgem had developed and built its own TV Guide interface, which integrates internet streaming channels and content with the Freeview platform.
 It’s very Youview-like in its presentation and its graphics-heavy with TV show thumbnails being used to show currently broadcast programs and recommendations.

-The home screen features a tab-like an interface which gives access to the different genres of channels, with a dedicated section for movies, sports, kids, documentaries, lifestyle, news
+The home screen features a tab-like interface that gives access to the different genres of channels, with a dedicated section for movies, sports, kids, documentaries, lifestyle, news

 You can see what is being currently broadcast, what is upcoming later that day per channel & any on-demand content that is related to the genre.